taskworld/prescript/docs/guide/tutorial.md

 ::: tip NOTE

-That’s the reason why we need the `state` variable — it’s preserved across reloads!
-If we used a local variable, our new test code would not be able to access the variables defined in the previous test code.
+That’s why we need to use prescript-provided `state` object — its contents are preserved across reloads!
+Had we used local variables (i.e. using `let browser, page` instead of `state.browser` and `state.page`), our newly-loaded test code wouldn’t be able to access the `browser` and `page` created in the previously-loaded test code, because it’s — well — local to it.
 That’s how hot-reloading is made possible in prescript.

 :::